 Yeah, yeah, we know, they faked his death at the end of <I>Fear Itself</I>, but he never really kicked the bucket - not even way back when Captain America thought he was dead the first time. <p>What better way is there to bring Bucky's story full circle than to kill him off in a heroic blaze of glory, finally sending him into the afterlife after years of hoaxes, retcons, and teases?

-Speaking of X-Men who have seen and done it all, there are only a few who have been through more than Storm, the mutant mistress of the weather. <p>She's been de-powered, de-aged, married, divorced and dismissed, but she's never been dead. <p>With Storm as acting headmistress of the Jean Grey School, it seems unlikely she'd be slain so close to her predecessor and confidante Wolverine, but as we said, when it comes to the X-Men, anything is possible.
+Speaking of X-Men who have seen and done it all, there are only a few who have been through more than Storm, the mutant mistress of the weather. <p>She's been de-powered, de-aged, married, divorced and dismissed, but she's never been dead. <p>With Storm as the de facto leader of the X-Men, it seems unlikely she'd be slain so close to her predecessor and confidante Wolverine, but as we said, when it comes to the X-Men, anything is possible.

 You've been waiting for this one, haven't you? <p>Well, yeah, we're going there. <p>We touched on the Peter-MJ marriage earlier.
 Remember Marvel's rational for erasing it?
 It "aged" Peter Parker, and having him be a divorced guy, Marvel argued, would have only compounded the problem. <p>But here's an alterative view.
 The marriage didn't so much age Spider-Man, as it domesticated him.
 Made him seem like a guy who had to be home at 6:30 for dinner, and spend weekends picking out tile and grout colors at the Home Depot with the ol' ball and chain (being married to a redheaded supermodel sounds like a tough life). <p>Mind you, there is nothing wrong with that, but it apparently just wasn't what Marvel wanted out of their flagship, youthful, solo superhero. <p>Now taking that further, there is absolutely <I>nothing</I> wrong with being a loyal, dutiful nephew to the elderly aunt that raised you.
 It's an unassailable admirable quality.
 And certainly May will always have some aged wisdom to pass along to Peter.
 But doesn't the Peter-Aunt May dynamic domesticate Spidey more than MJ ever did?
 Make him something of a suburban homebody? <p>Isn't it time to cut the apron strings and let Peter get on with life (on the permanent, this time) without always having to look over his shoulder towards Queens, particularly now that she's married again and has someone else to look out for her? <p>For those without the taste for it, we're fine if moving on means maybe moving May down to Boca Raton for a much-deserved, peaceful retirement. <p>We just don't think Marvel will get much mileage polybagging that issue.